iankabugi/Quote/README.md

 ## Support and contact details

 Have a question?
-Want to report a bug? feeling philanthropic? want to buy some beans? drop a suggestion or comment at karonjekevin67@gmail.com}
+Want to report a bug? drop a suggestion or comment at iank299@gmail.com}

 ### License